 *While applications received after the deadline may be considered, to receive priority consideration for financial aid, please submit your application by the deadline.
 Please check with the UNH Graduate School for graduate financial aid deadlines.

-All application materials for the Master of Arts in Community Development Policy and Practice program must be submitted online through the University of New Hampshire Graduate School.
+All application materials for the Master in Community Development Policy and Practice program must be submitted online through the University of New Hampshire Graduate School.
 Application materials as well as more specific details regarding the application process are available at the UNH Graduate School website.

 Checking your Application Status

 (Note: It may take up to one or two business days before you will be able to view your application online.
 If you are unable to see your application after that time, please contact the UNH Graduate Office at 603-862-3000):